• Twitter

 Two small printed labels to endpaper of each volume.
 The first label states 'From the Library of Comte de Chambord (Henri V of France, Duke of Bordeaux), Born 1820.
 Acquired by Maggs Bros.
 Ltd'.
 Henri Charles Ferdinand Marie Dieudonné d'Artois (1820-1883) was a Duke of Bordeaux, grandson of Charles X of France, and final pretender to the throne of France through the Legitimist line.
 He was the senior male descendent of the house of Bourbon, and the last legitimate heir of the line of Louis XV, whose family had abdicated the throne during the July revolution of 1830.
 Despite this, he would continue to press his claim against the second French empire of Napoleon III, and into the Third French Republic.

 The second lable states, 'From the library of H. Harvey Frost'.
-Henry Harvey Frost' (1873-1969) was an industrialist, bibliophile and collector of manuscripts, his collection was dispersed was largely through the bookseller Maggs.
+Henry Harvey Frost' (1873-1969) was an industrialist, bibliophile and collector of manuscripts, his collection was dispersed largely through the bookseller Maggs.

 You may also like...